 The parmesan gives a nice flavour, and cuts the richness of the cream and butter, so you use it.
 If you don't have parmesan, choose any other strong-flavoured hard cheese, for that extra sharpness.

-If you’ve tried my 20-MINUTE SHRIMP ALFREDO PASTA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my PRAWN ALFREDO PASTA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

-- 1/8 packet spaghetti
+- ¼ packet spaghetti

-- 1/2 cup raw king Shrimp / prawns
+- 1 cup raw king prawns

-- 1/2 cup double / heavy cream
+- ½ cup double / heavy cream

 - 3 cloves of garlic

-- 1/8 tsp black pepper
+- ⅛ teaspoon black pepper

-- 2 tbsp grated parmesan cheese
+- 2 tablespoon grated parmesan cheese

-- 1/8 tsp salt
+- ¼ teaspoon salt

-- 2 tbsp chopped parsley
+- 2 tablespoon chopped parsley

-- 2 tbsp butter
+- 2 tablespoon butter

-Cook the spaghetti according to the packet instructions.
+- Cook the spaghetti according to the packet instructions.

-When it's cooked, reserve two tablespoons of water, then drain the rest, but don't rinse the pasta.
+- When it's cooked, reserve two tablespoons of water, then drain the rest, but don't rinse the pasta.